+The stove is supplied with various loose components including the lining panels, baffle plate, the grate with the retainer, ash pan, and operation tool for fitting by the owner.
 Unpack the stove and remove packing materials.
 Open the door and remove the loose items from inside the stove.

-Before assembling, please check contents against the following list and advise your dealer immediately if any parts are missing.
-Refer also to parts list & diagram on pages 24 & 25.
+Before assembling, please check contents against the following list and advise your CLARKE dealer immediately if any parts are missing.
+Refer also to parts list & diagram on pages 25 & 26.

 - 1 x Stove

-- 4 x Legs

-- 1 x Flue Connector
+- 1 x Flue adaptor

-- 1 x Ash Pan
+- 1 x Ash pan

+- Door handle with fixing bolt

+- Heat resistant mitt